leekevinyg/js-algorithms-sandbox/src/longestUnivaluePath/README.md

 </pre>

 **Solution**

-The longest path so far either:
+The longest path is either in the:

-        1) Includes the root (left and right nodes are equal to root)
-        2) Is in the left tree
+1) Left Tree
+2) Right Tree
-        3) Is in the right tree
+3) Goes through the root

-        As we traverse the tree, we can increment a univalue path if either:

-        1) node.val === node.left
-        2) node.val === node.right

-        We will keep a global of the longest path so far.

 Time complexity: O(n)
-Space comlexity: O(n)
+Space complexity: O(n) if unbalanced, O(lg n) if balanced.